SoftUni-Internal/interactive-content/EN/04-Object-Composition/02-Destructuring.md

 # Destructuring nested arrays

-Wehn destructuring nested arrays is important to know the position of what you are looking for.
+When destructuring nested arrays is important to know the position of what you are looking for.

 Also you need to provide a reference variable or comma placeholder for each element up and until the one you are looking for.